In the beginning, there was the empty set

 Beyond real

-However, besides proper classes (and proper classes of proper classes, etc), everything based on a set theory operates on sets.
+However, besides proper classes (and proper classes of proper classes, etc), everything based on set theory operates on sets.
 And each of these sets originates from an empty set wrapped in different ways.
 Lambda calculus needs only α\alpha-congruences and β\beta-reductions to implement everything, category theory has objects and arrows.
-And a set theory achieves it all with the empty sets and wrapping.
+And set theory achieves it all with the empty sets and wrapping.